andrewrgoss/andrewrgoss.com/content/resume.md

 <a href="https://www.elsevier.com" target="_blank"><img src="/img/elsevier_logo.png"></a><br>
 **<a href="https://www.elsevier.com" target="_blank">Elsevier</a>** | Dec 2022 - present<br>
 Manager, Data Engineering & Analytics
-<p><sub>Hard work, innovation, and commitment to customer success by our team at Interfolio led to our acquisition by Elsevier.
-Together, we're excited to expand the products, services, and efficiencies we offer to our customers.
-Telling stories through data is a key facet of our value proposition.
-I'm managing a small centralized team responsible for the complex flow of data across teams, data centers, and organizational boundaries.
-We're employing DataOps practices, processes, and technologies that combine automation and methods from agile software engineering to promote a culture of continuous improvement in the area of data analytics.</sub></p>
+<p><sub>Interfolio was acquired by Elsevier.
+Managing a small centralized team responsible for the complex flow of data across teams, data centers, and organizational boundaries.
+Employing DataOps practices, processes, and technologies that combine automation and methods from agile software engineering to promote a culture of continuous improvement in the area of data analytics.</sub></p>

 <a href="https://www.interfolio.com" target="_blank"><img src="/img/interfolio_logo.png"></a><br>
 **<a href="https://www.interfolio.com" target="_blank">Interfolio</a>** | Sep 2018 - Dec 2022<br>